Avoid Capital Gains Tax on Gifted Property UK

 Expat & Property Tax Specialist

-We often have clients who wish to sell or gift properties to their children, whether a son or daughter.
+We often have clients who wish to sell or gift properties to their children, whether sons or daughters.
 For example, they ask our property accountants: Can I sell my house to my son for £1?

-The answer is that you can sell a house to a son for £1 or sell a home to a daughter for £1.
+You can sell a house to a son for £1 or a home to a daughter for £1.

-Does this transaction affect the Capital Gains Tax (CGT) UK you will pay?
-The answer is sadly not.
+Does this transaction affect the Capital Gains Tax (CGT) you will pay in the UK?
+Unfortunately, not.

-Capital Gains Tax UK for connected persons is based on market value rather than the amount you wish to sell the property for.
-This means that gifted property will be subject to CGT.
+CGT for connected persons is based on market value rather than the amount you wish to sell the property for.
+This means that the gifted house will be subject to CGT.

 This should not be a problem anyway.
 This is because the house in this scenario is a home.
-Do not forget that you benefit from Private Residence Relief (PRR) on homes on gifted assets.
+Do not forget that you benefit from Private Residence Relief (PRR) on homes.

 CGT on inherited property.